xieyuschen/Awesome-Web-Server-Building/nginx/step-of-config-stored.md

 ```
 ### 3.2 How init_module defined in different modules?
 @todo: Add some examples here for no obj folder generated when compile.
+After reading some moudles we found that all modules about `init_module` I looked up are NULL.
+As the book concludes, the functions such as `init_module` in module interface as type `ngx_module_t` are callback functions which will only be called when the specified event happened.
 ### 3.3
-@todo: conclude from book, the functions in module interface as type `ngx_module_t` are callback functions which will only be called when the specified event happened.
-### 3.4
 @todo: How different module interface are used and the main,srv,loc conf method are called?

+## 4.CONCLUSION
+Let's make conclusion to end this topic.
+What's the order the config stored in config file?
+In main loop it calls all modules's exposed interface as type `ngx_module_t` and call some functions in it.
+That's all things done by main function.
+When it comes to function like `create_main_conf`, `create_src_conf` and so on, they are callback functions which means called positively when analysis part encounters corresponding settings interested by module's command.
+The next article will pay attention to point when those callback functions are executed.